runemadsen/jobsite/readme.md

 - [ ] Make possible to share publicly via link
 - [ ] Integrate GA to create a dashboard of traffic to the job listing
 - [ ] Setup unicorn like https://github.com/maccman/trevi
+- [ ] Implement tracking on invitation links